PrototypeZone/hardware-project-TaksimIslam3847/hardware/ceng317report.md

 ## 1.0 SparkFun Temperature Sensor - STTS22H (Qwiic)

  My name is Taksim Islam.
 This is my Pi Temperature Sensor project.
 It uses SparkFun Temperature Sensor - STTS22H (Qwiic).
 Connected to a Rasberry Pi.
 This project will let user measure the temperature for their potted plant/garden.
+ I am using SparkFun Temperature Sensor - STTS22H (Qwiic) over SenseHat cause I don't to put my pi inside the garden as it can get damaged by water.And also SparkFun Temperature Sensor - STTS22H (Qwiic) have range of -40c-+125c compare to SenseHat which have range of -30c to +100c.
 ![image_50450177](https://github.com/PrototypeZone/hardware-project-TaksimIslam3847/assets/108566387/6180341c-93d2-45e0-8626-65a29d0a2edf)

 Specification: